BenjaminMedia/app-wiki/trapp.wiki/Fields.md

 -

 ### <a name="translate_into"></a> translate_into
-Locale code that you want the content to be translated to
+Locale codes you want the content to be translated to

 ###### Type
-string
+array

 ###### Example
 da_dk